Native vs Hybrid Application

 Approvals An app is launched in the market once it gets approval from app store or play store Hybrid apps does not require approval from app store or play store, these apps are accessed through web browser

 Maintenance Native apps require high maintenance efforts because developer needs to maintain app for individual platforms Developer need not worry about maintaining separate app again and again.
-Hence, cost of maintaining an app is relatively low
+Furthermore, cost of maintaining an app is relatively low

 Top players /apps WhatsApp, Spotify Instagram, Evernote, Twitter, Uber, Feedly